'Aggressive' Advance Directive Permits Halting Food And Water In Severe Dementia

 Already, though, Schwarz has heard from people determined to put the new directive in place.

-Janet Dwyer, 59, of New York, says her family was horrified by her father's lingering death after a heart attack four years ago.
-She has a strong family history of dementia, so when Dwyer learned there was a directive to address terminal illness and dementia, she signed it.
+Janet Dwyer, 59, of New York, says her family was horrified by her father's lingering death after a heart attack four years ago; Her family has a strong history of dementia, so when Dwyer learned there was a directive to address terminal illness and dementia, she signed it.
 So did her husband, John Harney, who is also 59.

 Kaiser Health News (KHN) is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.